census-instrumentation/opencensus-service/README.md

         # sampling-percentage is the percentage of sampling to be applied to all spans, unless their service is specified
         # on sampling-percentage.
         sampling-percentage: 5
         # hash-seed allows choosing the seed for the hash function used in the trace sampling.
-This is important where
+This is important when
-        # multiple layers of collectors are being used with different sampling rates, otherwise sampling after first
+        # multiple layers of collectors are being used with different sampling rates, in such scenarios make sure to
-        # layer may not work as intended since the hashes will be the ones already selected on first layer.
+        # choose different seeds in each layer.
         hash-seed: 1
 ```